 In the studio

-The song was completed the following day, 18 July, when Ringo finally recorded his lead vocals.
+The song was completed the following day, 18 July, when Starr finally recorded his lead vocals.

 On that date, from 8-10.30pm, ‘Octopus’s Garden’ was mixed in stereo in the control room of Studio Two.
 Five mixes, numbered 10-14, were made.
 Starr’s vocals in the verses were treated with artificial double tracking.